harrisont/fastbuild-vscode/README.md

 ## Limitations

-* The extension does not yet provide syntax highlighting.
-For that in the meantime, I recommend the FASTBuild (`roscop.fastbuild`) extension ([extension website](https://marketplace.visualstudio.com/items?itemName=RoscoP.fastbuild)).
 * Only evaluates code if it is called at least once.
 This means, for example, that you cannot jump to the definition of a variable defined inside a user function if that user function is never called.

 ## Compatibility